braune-digital/nativescript-share-file/README.md

         constructor() {

-            this.fileName = 'test.txt';
+            this.fileName = 'text.txt';
             this.documents = fs.knownFolders.documents();
             this.path = fs.path.join(this.documents.path, this.fileName);
             this.file = fs.File.fromPath(this.path);
             this.shareFile = new ShareFile();

             this.shareFile.open(
                 {
-                    path: this.documents.path + this.fileName,
+                    path: this.path,
                     intentTitle: 'Open text file with:', // optional Android
                     rect: { // optional iPad
                         x: 110,